hamiltonGomes/hamiltonGomes/README.md

 - 📚 I'm a student of Internet Systems Development at UNICAP.
 - 🎲 I'm passionate about development, automation, hamburgers, board games and cinema.
 - 👨‍💻 I currently work on the CIn/Motorola Project as a Software Developer in Test Automation.
-In this position I use resources from **Python, Flask, Pytest, Selenium, Jenkins, Jira API and others.**
+In this position I use resources from **Python, Flask, Pytest, Selenium, Git, Gerrit, Jenkins, Jira API, Google API and others.**

 - 💻 My skills: